 This plan is designed to be simple to configure, deploy, and use.
 It gives app developer teams fast access to the power of the leading open source message broker backed by BOSH to meet all but the most demanding high availability app messaging requirements.

 This plan can suit high-performance workloads requiring messaging resilience and asynchronous messaging replication.
 RabbitMQ copies messages to disk for resilience and allows asynchronous messaging replication through the RabbitMQ Federation plug-in.

 This plan offers:

-- Fast access to an isolated instance of RabbitMQ scoped for the application teams
+- Fast access to an isolated instance of RabbitMQ scoped for the app developer teams

-- Org and Space Administrator access to the RabbitMQ Management UI so application teams can have full control over the node
+- Org and Space Administrator access to the RabbitMQ Management UI so app developer teams can have full control over the node

 - Updates and upgrades initiated and controlled by the operator to keep the instance up-to-date with the latest security patches and bug fixes